miketaylr/miketaylr.com-blog/_posts/2015-11-12-event-toElement-2-furious.md

 (And if you're into C++ or whatever, you can see that WebKit's `event.toElement` is [just an alias for `relatedTarget`][wkimp].)

-Prototype.js&mdash;which the Valve site uses&mdash;even extends the `event` object with a polyfilled `relatedTarget`, but naturally only for IE.
+Prototype.js&mdash;which the Valve site uses in various places&mdash;knew this property was goofy so it extends the `event` object with a polyfilled `relatedTarget`, but naturally only for IE.

 ```js
 if (window.attachEvent) {